8 summery things you can do this long weekend | Curated

 We’re always up for trying new things, especially when those new things involve a boozy ready-to-drink beverage made from sustainably sourced tea, natural flavours, and triple-distilled vodka.
 Refreshingly simple, Freed Earth’s roster of hard teas strike the right balance of sweetness (but with a fraction of the sugar and calories).

 Tasty flavours include Black Tea with Lemon, Green Tea with Honey, and White Tea with Raspberry — the perfect companion for after a hike in the woods or a paddle across the lake.
-Plus, with Freed Earth’s upcoming contest, you can cash in on even more summer fun by winning a kayak.
-[Insert contest details].
+Plus, with Freed Earth’s upcoming contest, you can cash in on even more summer fun by winning a kayak (see contest details below).

 Do an outdoor workout